Question 7: Did the recipient receive a subsequent HCT since the date of last report?

 Indicate the reason for the subsequent HCT (check only one).

-- Additional stem cells are required because there wasn’t any ANC recovery following HCT (primary graft failure), the hematopoietic recovery indefinitely declined after the initial hematopoietic recovery or hematopoietic recovery (secondary graft failure), or hematopoietic recovery was deemed insufficient or too slow for survival following previous high-dose therapy and HCT.
+- Graft failure / insufficient hematopoietic recovery.
+Additional stem cells are required because there wasn’t any ANC recovery following HCT (primary graft failure), the hematopoietic recovery indefinitely declined after the initial hematopoietic recovery or hematopoietic recovery (secondary graft failure), or hematopoietic recovery was deemed insufficient or too slow for survival following previous high-dose therapy and HCT.
 If autologous cells are infused for this reason, this is considered autologous rescue; in this case, reporting will continue under the prior HCT date and a new Pre-TED form is not required.

-- Additional stem cells are required because of the persistent presence of disease pre and post-transplant (i.e., complete remission was never achieved following the previous transplant).
+- Persistent primary disease: Additional stem cells are required because of the persistent presence of disease pre- and post-transplant (i.e., complete remission was never achieved following the previous transplant).

-- Additional stem cells are required because of relapsed primary disease (i.e., complete remission was achieved pre or post-transplant, but the disease relapsed following the previous transplant).
+- Recurrent primary disease: Additional stem cells are required because of relapsed primary disease (i.e., complete remission was achieved pre or post-transplant, but the disease relapsed following the previous transplant).

-- Additional stem cells are given as defined by the protocol for a subsequent transplant/infusion.
+- Planned subsequent HCT, per protocol: Additional stem cells are given as defined by the protocol for a subsequent transplant / infusion.
 This transplant is not based upon recovery, disease status, or any other assessment.

-- Additional stem cells are required because the recipient has developed a new malignancy.
-This does not include a transformation or progression of the original malignancy for which the recipient was transplanted (refer to question 407 for more information).
-If “new malignancy” is selected, also complete questions 407-449.
+- New malignancy (including PTLD and EBV lymphoma): Additional stem cells are required because the recipient has developed a new malignancy.
+This does not include a transformation or progression of the original malignancy for which the recipient was transplanted (refer to question 52 for more information).
+If New malignancy is selected, also complete the New Malignancy, Lymphoproliferative or Myeloproliferative Disorder section of the form.

-- If additional stem cells are given for a reason other than the options listed, select “other” and complete question 10.
+- Other: If additional stem cells are given for a reason other than the options listed, select Other and complete question 10.

 Question 11: Source of HSCs (check all that apply)